 More than 80% of the 861 individuals surveyed strongly agreed or agreed that Chase Brexton has a strong commitment to diversity, equity, and inclusion.

-Additionally, 77% of those asked strongly agreed or agreed that Chase Brexton is true to its mission: to provide compassionate, quality health care that honors diversity, inspires wellness, and improves our communities.
+Additionally, 77% of those asked strongly agreed or agreed that Chase Brexton is true to its mission: to provide compassionate and integrated high quality health care that honors diversity, addresses health inequities, and advances wellness in the communities we serve.

 RECOMMENDATIONS AND CONCLUSION